 To date, most literature about the well-being of women who do not have children has focused on the psychological deficits experienced as a result of not being able to have children.
 For example, they are reported to have higher levels of depression (Singh, 2010), especially following a miscarriage (de Montigny et al., 2017), which may last for up to three years (Blackmore et al., 2011).
 Likewise, it is reported that childless women experience lower levels of life satisfaction (Hansen et al., 2009) and higher levels of anxiety and depression (Singh, 2010).
-However, the findings are inconsistent (Cheng et al., 2014) and contingent on marital status (Engler et al., 2011; Graham, 2015).
+However, woman who is flourishing has the experience of living a life worth living and a feeling of being able to cope with life's adversities the findings are inconsistent (Cheng et al., 2014) and contingent on marital status (Engler et al., 2011; Graham, 2015).